 1. In Adobe Illustrator, open toronto.ai from \Tutorial Guide & Data\Tutorial Data.

 This is a regular Adobe Illustrator document.
 It contains two Adobe Illustrator layers that do not have any georeferencing or attribute information.
-However, the data was known to be digitized in NAD 83/UTM Zone 17N coordinate system.
+However, the data was known to be digitized in the NAD 83/UTM Zone 17N coordinate system.

 2. From the Tools toolbar, click and hold the MAP Location Tool button and choose MAP Page Location Tool.
 The cursor changes to a crosshair.